tolleiv/octopress-tolleiv.github.io/source/_posts/2014-05-24-chef-qa-toolchain.markdown

 ### Lint tools

-Once our team started to write cookbooks on their own, it turned out quickly that the understanding of Chef, the awareness of best practices and a unique coding style is hard to achive without tools.
+Once our team started to write cookbooks on their own, it turned out quickly that the understanding of Chef, the awareness of best practices and a unique coding style is hard to achieve without tools.
 And that's where the following Ruby tools can help out a lot.

 The first tool which should be used by everyone who typed more than two lines of Chef code is [Foodcritic](http://acrmp.github.io/foodcritic/).
 It is analizing the cookbooks and responds with very cool and well documented error messages and code improvement suggestions.
 Along with them it guides every user to stick to Chef best practices.